apache/tvm-site/vta.md

 # About VTA

-The Versatile Tensor Accelerator (VTA) is an extension of the TVM framework designed to advance deep learning and hardware innovation.
+The Versatile Tensor Accelerator (VTA) is an extension of the Apache(incubating) TVM framework designed to advance deep learning and hardware innovation.
 VTA is a programmable accelerator that exposes a RISC-like programming abstraction to describe compute and memory operations at the tensor level.
 We designed VTA to expose the most salient and common characteristics of mainstream deep learning accelerators, such as tensor operations, DMA load/stores, and explicit compute/memory arbitration.

 VTA is more than a standalone accelerator design: it’s an end-to-end solution that includes drivers, a JIT runtime, and an optimizing compiler stack based on TVM.